Greenland Is Not For Sale. But It Has The Rare Earth Minerals America Wants

 "We are happy that the crazy idea of buying Greenland was made into a global news thing because of all the ... attention that Greenland got as a result of it," says Johansen, now the CEO of Greenland Invest, a private investment company focusing on shipping and seafood.
 That's even though Greenlanders don't agree with Trump's offer.
 "We are not for sale, but we are open for business," Johansen says, echoing remarks by government leaders.

 For years, Greenland appeared to be virtually ignored by world powers, according to Rasmus Nielsen, an associate professor of international relations at the University of Greenland.
-Now it receives a steady stream of officials from the U.S. Geological Society, the State Department and the Pentagon.
+Now it receives a steady stream of officials from the U.S. Geological Survey, the State Department and the Pentagon.
 Nielsen says it's clear that Greenland is strategically important for the U.S.

 "The last couple of years we can see a bigger focus and also involvement that the U.S. wants to have [in Greenland]," he says.
 "You can feel that the U.S. is really waking up to Arctic reality — partly because of Russia, partly because of China."

-Note: An earlier version of this story erroneously referred to the U.S. Geological Survey as the U.S. Geological Society.